PerformanceHorizonGroup/measurementkit-android/README.md

 	import com.performancehorizon.mobiletracking.MobileTrackingService;

 	protected void onResume()
     	{
         	super.onResume();

-        String googleplayadvertiserid = "ANDROID_ID";

-        MobileTrackingService.trackingInstance().setAdvertisingID(googleplayadvertiserid);
-        MobileTrackingService.trackingInstance().initialise("phg_advertiser_id", "phg_campaign_id");
+        	MobileTrackingService.trackingInstance().initialise(this.getApplicationContext(), this.getIntent(), "phg_advertiser_id", "phg_campaign_id");

     	}

 You will receive your unique PHG Advertiser ID and Campaign ID when you are registered within the PHG platform.
 It is important to note that an Advertiser account can have multiple Campaigns (apps).

-###Tracking Methods
+###Tracking Events
-The PHG SDK offers a generic event method to register dynamic actions, but there are also some pre-defined event types which can have specific report views associated with them in the PHG ExactView platform.
-These pre-defined events range from simple actions like installs and registrations, through to paid actions such as in-app purchases.

-####Registration
-The registration call captures a user registering within the app.
-An optional `user_id` can be passed.
+You can use events to track a variety of actions within your app.
+Events are represented as conversions inside the affiliate interface.

+####Event
+The most basic form of event has no value associated with it.
+(Perhaps an in-app action on which you're not looking to reward affiliates.)

+The category parameter is used to set the product conversions.

-    MobileTrackingEvent event = new MobileTrackingEvent("Registration");
+    MobileTrackingEvent event = new MobileTrackingEvent("registration-initiated");

-    event.addEventInformation("custref", "user_id");

     MobileTrackingService.trackingInstance().trackEvent(event);

 ####Event
-Any action within an app, which involves a single event, can be captured using a dynamic `EventTag` identifier with an optional `currency`/`value` combination if there's a cost associated with the action, and this can also reference a unique transaction identifier `conversionref`.
+If an event has a value you'd like to track, sales can be associated with an event as follows.

+The currency parameter is a ISO 4217 currency code. (eg, USD, GBP)

-	MobileTrackingEvent event = new MobileTrackingEvent("Premium");
+    MobileTrackingEvent event = new MobileTrackingEvent(new );

-    // Conversion information
-    event.addEventInformation("currency", "iso_3_letter_currency");
-    event.addEventInformation("value", "decimal");
-    event.addEventInformation("conversionref", "order_id");

     MobileTrackingService.trackingInstance().trackEvent(event);

-####Purchase
-A purchase is an event which includes more than one item, for example a paid transaction which includes multiple items within the order. `currency` and `conversionref` is referenced in combination with an array of items, which must include a `category` to describe the type of item, and `value` which is the net cost of a single unit.
-These item level attributes can be accompanied with an optional `sku` value to reference the unique item code and `quantity` for calculating multiple instances of the same item.
+Sales

+If an event has a value you'd like to track, sales can be associated with an event as follows.

+The currency parameter is a ISO 4217 currency code. (eg, USD, GBP)

-	MobileTrackingEvent event = new MobileTrackingEvent("Purchase");
+	MobileTrackingEvent event = new MobileTrackingEvent(new MobileTrackingSale("premium upgrade", new BigDecimal(34.5)), "GBP");

-    // Conversion information
-    event.addEventInformation("conversionref", "order_id");

-    MobileTrackingSale[] sales = {
-        new MobileTrackingSale("album", new BigDecimal("9.99"), "784785748", new Integer(1)),
-        new MobileTrackingSale("single", new BigDecimal("0.99"), "973723", new Integer(1))
-    };

-    event.addSales(Arrays.asList(sales), "GBP");
 	MobileTrackingService.trackingInstance().trackEvent(event);

 ###Google Play Install Referrer
 The Google Play Store offers a method for ensuring optimal tracking accuracy via its Google Install Referrer.
-For all PHG mobile traffic, a unique mobile tracking identifier `clickref` is passed into the `referrer` parameter.
+Clicks with a destination of the google play store will have a unique mobile tracking identifier is appended to the `referrer` parameter.

-On install of the App, you can enable the pass back of this referrer value (`com.android.vending.INSTALL_REFERRER`) through a receiver in your application tags:
+On install of the App, you can enable the pass back of this referrer value (`com.android.vending.INSTALL_REFERRER`) through a broadcast reciever :

     <receiver android:name="com.performancehorizon.mobiletracking.ReferrerTracker" android:exported="true">
         <intent-filter>